lynnlilu/lynnlilu.github.io/_pages/students.md

   * Duration: The class of 2026
   * Major: Cyber Science
   * SRTP: A Lightweight and Real-time Voice Conversion Model, collaborated with Peilin and Shuhao.
-  * Award: 3rd Award of National College Student Information Security Contest
+  * Award: 3rd Award of National College Student Information Security Contest, Future Academic Rising Star Project of Zhejiang University
 * Peilin Sun (孙培林)
   * Duration: The class of 2026
   * Major: Computer Science and Technology